 Fortune Bay has a 100% ownership interest in the Ixhuatán Project, which consists of the Rio Negro concession in northern Chiapas State, Mexico.
 The Ixhuatán Project is located immediately southwest of the Santa Fe mine and is accessible by roads running five km east of the town of Rayon, Chiapas.
 Rayon is situated two hours south of Villahermosa, Tabasco.
 The Ixhuatán Project is an early-stage exploration project.
-The Company incurred \$116,880 of expenditures on this property during the year-ended December 31, 2017 related to ongoing maintenance of the Ixhuatán Project.
+The Company incurred \$57,676 of expenditures on this property during the period ended June 30, 2018 related to title renewals and ongoing maintenance of the Ixhuatán Project.
 The Company is currently evaluating its alternatives for the development and advancement of the Ixhuatán Project.